dalpengholic/eficode-assignment-weatherapp/README.md

 ```

 ### How to use
 1. Do git clone from this repository.
-From your terminal, run one of commands below.
+From your terminal, run one of the commands below.
 ```Shell
 # Using SSH
 $ git clone git@github.com:dalpengholic/eficode-assignment-weatherapp.git